-Under this framework Reporting Financial Institutions were required to commence the due diligence procedures in relation to New Accounts from 1 January 2016.
-With respect to Preexisting Accounts, Reporting Financial Institutions were required to complete the due diligence procedures on High Value Individual Accounts by 31 December 2016 and on Lower Value Individual Accounts and on Entity Accounts by 31 December 2017.
+Under this framework Reporting Financial Institutions were required to commence the due diligence procedures in relation to New Accounts from 1 October 2016.
+With respect to Preexisting Accounts, Reporting Financial Institutions were required to complete the due diligence procedures on High Value Individual Accounts by 31 December 2017 and on Lower Value Individual Accounts and Entity Accounts by 31 December 2018.

-Following the initial Global Forum peer review, France amended its legislative framework to address issues identified, effective from 16 February 2020.
+Following the initial Global Forum peer review, Austria made various amendments to its legislative framework to address issues identified, the last of which was effective from 24 April 2020.

-With respect to the exchange of information under the AEOI Standard, France:
+With respect to the exchange of information under the AEOI Standard, Austria:

-- is a Party to the Convention on Mutual Administrative Assistance in Tax Matters and activated the associated CRS Multilateral Competent Authority Agreement in time for exchanges in 2017; - has in place European Directive 2011/16/EU on Administrative Cooperation in the Field of Taxation as amended by Directive 2014/107/EU; and - has in place European Union agreements with five European third countries.
+- is a Party to the Convention on Mutual Administrative Assistance in Tax Matters and activated the associated CRS Multilateral Competent Authority Agreement in time for exchanges in 2018; - has in place European Directive 2011/16/EU on Administrative Cooperation in the Field of Taxation as amended by Directive 2014/107/EU; and - has in place European Union agreements with five European third countries.